CoLRev-Environment/colrev/docs/source/dev_docs/setup/windows_wsl2.rst

   Enter the following command:
   wsl --install -d ubuntu

-Restart your machine and setup a new user:
+Restart your machine and and launch Ubuntu:

 ::

   Press "WIN + S", type "ubuntu" and start "Ubuntu" Setup a new user and assign a password
+  Create the default folder for ssh keys mkdir ~/.ssh
+  Create the "Desktop" folder as workspace mkdir ~/Desktop

 Afterwards, follow the steps in :doc:`"Setup part 2: Git and SS" <dev_docs/setup/part_2_git_ssh>`.